Mashal #45. Servants be Watchful:

 *The Hebrew Sign of the Blood Tav is seen in the manner that Moses commanded the blood of the Korban Pesach be placed on the door mantels and the lintels of each household during Passover.
 It is a most sacred and holy Hebrew symbol that for over two millennia has been horribly and wickedly misused by both Gentiles and Jews.
 It is a blasphemy of the highest order that Gentiles have crucified Jews on this Sacred Hebrew Symbol.

-The Tav written in blood put an “end” to Death.
-It caused the Angel of Death at Midnight to “pass over” (pasach) and spare the lives of all those who were dwelling in a ‘protected’ house.
-This Strong Sign like the Hebrew direct object marker—the Alef-Tav—made it clear to the Angel of Death that the inhabitants of the Hebrew homes were the treasured “property” (i.e, “children”) of the Holy One and that as such they came under the personal protection of the Adonai of Hosts (Adonai Tseva’ot).
-Thereafter, Pharaoh and nearly all of Egypt arose in the middle of the night, lamented the loss of their unprotected children, and begged the Israelites to leave Egypt.
+It caused the Angel of Death at Midnight to “pass over” (pasach) and spare the lives of all those who were dwelling in a protected house.
+This Strong Sign like the Hebrew direct object marker—the Alef-Tav—made it clear to the Angel of Death that the inhabitants of the Jewish homes were the treasured property (i.e, children) of the Holy One and that as such they came under the personal protection of the Adonai of Hosts (Adonai Tseva’ot).
+Thereafter, Pharaoh and nearly all of Egypt arose in the middle of the night, lamented the loss of their unprotected children, and begged our Jewish ancestors to leave Egypt.
 Then did the great Exodus from Egypt finally begin.

-Eighth, in this mashal of ‘Servants be Watchful’ we are told to be alert so that when the Master of the House comes suddenly that he does not find us sleeping.
+Eighth, in today’s mashal we are told to be alert so that when the Master of the House comes suddenly that he does not find us sleeping.
 Strangely enough there is a passage in the Brit Chadashah that speaks of a young man perched in a window sill three floors up who was listening to the teaching of Paul (Shaul Ben Benyamin) and who—when overcome by sleep at Midnight—fell down and died.

 Ninth, we learned in our previous study of the “four hours” that are referenced in the besorah of Yochanan that the times of the gentiles start at Midnight and end at Midnight (cf. Messiah in Rosh HaShanah & Yom Teruah Chapter 31 and Messiah in Yom HaBikkurim Chapter 73).